NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 <a name="modules-to-chop"></a>2
 # Modules on the Chopping Block
 - [Roofs and Overhead Tiles](https://foundryvtt.com/packages/roofs/) - I haven't found many maps to use it in.
 That could change, however, if we end up doing more urban maps.

+  NOTE: This module is soon to be outdated with the update to the Tiles system in Foundry 0.8.x.
 <a name="modules-to-review"></a>
 # Modules to Review
+- [Automated Animations](https://foundryvtt.com/packages/automated-jb2a-animations) - Leverages JB2A templates for automatically applying their assets to spell effects and other cool stuff.
+Wondering about performance impact.
 - [DF Architect](https://foundryvtt.com/packages/df-architect) - A host of GM tools, could replace [Wall Cutter](https://foundryvtt.com/packages/WallCutter/).
   Requires Library: DF Hotkeys
+- [FXMaster](https://foundryvtt.com/packages/fxmaster/) - Adds cool animations.
+Wondering about performance impact.
+- [Hidden Initiative](https://foundryvtt.com/packages/hidden-initiative/) - Hides initiative rolls from players until it's their turn... known issues with CUB.
+  We'll give it a go and see what happens.
+- [JB2A Animated Assets](https://foundryvtt.com/packages/JB2A_DnD5e/) - Library of animations and assets.
+Wondering about performance impact.
 - [Library: DF Hotkeys](https://foundryvtt.com/packages/lib-df-hotkeys) - required by DF Architect.
 Also could be useful in its own right.
-- [Hidden Initiative](https://foundryvtt.com/packages/hidden-initiative/) - Hides initiative rolls from players until it's their turn... known issues with CUB.
-  We'll give it a go and see what happens.
 - [Moulinette](https://foundryvtt.com/packages/moulinette-core) - Searchable tile and other prefab placement tools... this could get spicy.
 <a name="modules-to-review-later"></a>
 # Modules to Review at a Later Date